ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 # Special Typesetting Features

-## How to leave comments and questions {#query}
+## How to make comments and ask questions {#query}

-First of all, you should probably put comments and questions on the [n-Forum](http://www.math.ntnu.no/~stacey/Mathforge/nForum/).
-(Some discussions from the very early days may also be found on the [[General Discussion]] page and on an entry at the [n-Cafe](http://golem.ph.utexas.edu/category/2009/01/nlab_general_discussion.html).)
-Important answers are being migrated to [[HowTo|this How To]] and the [[FAQ]]; as this is a Wiki, if you find an answer to your question and feel it should be added to one of those, then do so.
+In general, the place to make comments and ask questions is on the [n-Forum](http://www.math.ntnu.no/~stacey/Mathforge/nForum/).
+Some information about the n-Forum can be found on [[nlabmeta:HomePage|nlabmeta]]; just find or create a forum discussion about the page you want to talk about and talk away.

+When questions are answered and discussions are resolved at the n-Forum, the *conclusion* should often be recorded on an nLab page.
+If it's about a particular page, then of course put it on that page; if it's a general question then it could be recorded on [[HowTo|this How To]] or the [[FAQ]].
+As this is a wiki, you can do this recording yourself when your question is answered.

-If you still want to make a comment or question on the page itself and have it appear as an aside, then you may edit the page and put your comment or question in a __query block__ as shown in this example:
+That said, the wiki software does contain a mechanism for putting questions and comments on a wiki page itself: edit the page and put your comment or question in a __query block__ as shown in this example:

     +-- {: .query}
     How do I ask a question?